-UnitedHealthcare Insurance For Addiction Treatment In California
+UnitedHealthcare Insurance Coverage for Alcohol & Drug Addiction Treatment

 Elevate Addiction Services accepts many UnitedHealthcare plans so clients can have a chance to get their treatment costs covered in our inpatient program.
 UnitedHealthcare is one of the largest insurers in the country, and many of its policies cover at least some degree of drug and alcohol rehabilitation.